upcmd/updocs-content/logs/c0150_vvvvv.md

             {
               "name": "colorPrint",
               "cmd": {
-                "fg": "red",
                 "msg": "??
-WARN - This is a build for testing purpose only" }
+WARN - This is a build for testing purpose only", "fg": "red"
               }
             }
+          },
+          "func": "cmd"
         }
       },
       Dox: <nil>,